 When was the last time you did a PS4 rebuild database?
 If you don’t know what that is or can’t remember, chances are it’s been too long.
-Luckily the process is safe and straightforward, and while it will take longer if you haven’t done it before (or ever), there’s no harm in improving your console maintenance now.
+Luckily the process is safe and straightforward.
+In contrast, it will take longer if you haven’t done it before (or ever).
+There’s no harm in improving your console maintenance now.

 What is the PS4 Rebuild Database?

-When your Sony PlayStation 4 downloads data, whether it’s a new game or an update to an existing title, the console must sift through the downloaded data to find its needs.
+When your Sony PlayStation 4 downloads data.
+The console must sift through the downloaded data to find its needs, whether it’s a new game or an update to an existing title.
 A few significant updates and game downloads can cause your console to slow down, as it has to sift through a lot of data.
 Much of this data isn’t relevant to the current operation, though.

 Rebuilding your PS4’s database tells the system where the relevant downloaded data resides on the drive.
 Once this process is complete, it’s easier for your console to find the data it needs for a particular game or service.
 This can lead to faster boot times and a more responsive console.

 This isn’t the same as defragmenting a hard drive—that process would take much longer.
 Defragmenting moves data around, whereas rebuilding the database only affects the database.
-After the database is rebuilt, the console notes where the relevant data is on the drive, and then updates its location.
+After the database is rebuilt, the console notes where the relevant data is on the drive.
+Then updates its location.

 How do I begin the PS4 in Safe Mode?